Skip to content

 Lesson 3 - Shape the Data Model

-In the HarborFlow story, this is where Maya stops talking about generic “requests” and starts defining the real object her team works on every day: a customer exception request.
+In the HarborFlow story, this is where Taylor can start defining the real entity that the team works with: a customer exception request.

-Rename the main entity to match the real workflow:
+Rename the main entity to match the real workflow - like one of these following examples:

-For HarborFlow, Maya might end up with fields like:
+For HarborFlow, Taylor might end up with fields like:

 • customerName